kiith-sa/ICE/README.txt

 player's paddle.
 You control your paddle with directional arrows.
 You can take screenshots using the Scroll Lock button.
 Screenshots can be found in `.dpong/main/screenshots` in your home directory.

+## New in this release ##
+DPong has been rewritten in D2.
+Much of the code has been simplified thanks to improvements in D2 and its standard library.

+CDC build script and memory debugging code have been completely rewritten.

 ## Compiling/Installing ##